Rates of convergence in conditional covariance matrix with nonparametric entries estimation: Main theoretical results

-If $p\gg n$, we require that $\Sigma$ belongs to some space where it is sufficiently regular.
-Otherwise, it is not possible ensure any kind of convergence for $\hat{\Sigma}$.
+If $p\gg n$, we require that $\Sigma$ belongs to some space with smooth decay in its coefficients.
 The next assumption fixes $\Sigma$ in a subset of the definite positive matrices. \begin{assumption} The positive-definite covariance matrix $\Sigma$ belongs to the following parameter space: